Why High-Functioning Burnout Is Hard to Spot

 But inside?

 You’re tired.
-Not the kind of tired a nap can fix.
-The kind of tired that feels like you can never catch your breath.
+Not the kind of tired a nap can fix, but the kind of tired that feels like you can never catch your breath.

 I know this version of tired well—because I lived it.